PickledDog/vgavt1593/README.md

 ### Why are the plugs on the front?
 Because I ran out of room on the enclosure's panels.
 Between two FTDI headers, 5V in, reset, power switch, VGA, and USB, there wasn't even room left for a power LED.
 The serial ports are on the same side as the SC131 ones at least, so those can be connected together cleanly with a 6-wire "Dupont" cable.

+### Initial setup
+The parts specified are not pre-programmed; they will need to be programmed before use.
+Either a [Prop-Plug](https://www.mouser.com/ProductDetail/32201) can be used on the assembled board, or a [TL866](https://www.ebay.com/sch/i.html?_nkw=tl866ii+plus) can be used on the bare EEPROM.
+Instructions (and firmware) for programming can be found at the same [link]((https://github.com/maccasoft/propeller-vt100-terminal)) as above.

 ## Part selection
 Bill Of Materials and part references are below.
-Note that the right-angle headers have to be a specific type to align with the panel PCBs - they need to have the plastic "end stopper" on the "business" side of the angle, not the side you solder to the PCB.
+Note that the right-angle headers have to be a specific type to align with the panel PCBs - they need to have the plastic "end stopper" on the "business" side of the angle, *not* the side you solder to the PCB.
 Headers from [Pololu](https://www.pololu.com/product/967), [Sparkfun](https://www.sparkfun.com/products/553), and [Adafruit](https://www.adafruit.com/product/1540) are like this, as is the Mouser listing below.
 Most eBay etc listings are ***not*** like this, and will not align correctly.
-Other than that, parts listed below are simply the ones I used and can be substituted as needed.
-Chip sockets are not speficially listed; at very least, the EEPROM should be socketed.
+Other than that, parts listed below are simply the ones I used, and can be substituted as needed.
+Chip sockets are *not* speficially listed; at very least, the EEPROM should be socketed.

 | Reference | Value | Mouser link |
 | --------- | ----- | ----------- |